Gnarus-G/maccel/README.md

 ## CLI Usage

 ```
-CLI to control the paramters for the maccel driver, and manage mice bindings
+CLI to control the parameters for the maccel driver, and manage mice bindings

 Usage: maccel <COMMAND>